 And in case things don’t go to plan, we have clear contingency plans in place to make sure we get your journey back on track as quickly as possible.

 Contingency plans are essential for when things don’t turn out the way we expected.
 We don’t live in a perfect world and not all infrastructure and trains work perfectly all of the time, despite regular maintenance and improvements.
-Equally nature isn’t always on our side, and people can do some unexpected things, so it makes sense to be prepared.
+Equally, there are a wide range of external factors that can have an impact on the rail network such as extreme weather, so it’s important to be prepared.

-And if you want to know more about what guidelines we follow for this kind of thing, it's the Approved Code of Practice issued by The Rail Delivery Group (RDG).
-It’s around 11 pages long, and we’re not saying it’ll ever be a bestseller.
+If you’d like to know more about what guidelines we follow, it's the Approved Code of Practice issued by The Rail Delivery Group (RDG).

 We always review how we managed each incident, what we can learn and what we can do differently from the future by listening to our customers.